-Lana’i Art Center on Lanaʻi is a community-run art center and the only multi-purpose community arts program on the island.
+Lanai Art Center on Lanaʻi is a community-run art center and the only multi-purpose community arts program on the island.
 It provides a creative outlet for local artists, as well as residents and visitors.
-The Art Center features the works of local artists’ in its gallery and provides arts programs for children and adults visitors through ongoing classes, workshops, and studio access.
-The facility includes art studios with tools and erquipment for ceramics and woodworking.
+The Art Center features the works of local artists in its gallery and provides arts programs for children and adults visitors through ongoing classes, workshops, and studio access.
+The facility includes art studios with tools and equipment for ceramics and woodworking.
 The center also has a gift shop.
 More info: Lāna’i Art & Cultural Center | Facebook

-Maui Hands on Maui features 300 Hawai’i artists, artisans, and jewelers offering original paintings, prints, photography, glasswork, ceramics, woodwork, sculptures, home goods, and more.
+Maui Hands on Maui features hundreds of Hawai’i artists, artisans, and jewelers offering original paintings, prints, photography, glasswork, ceramics, woodwork, sculptures, home goods, and more.
 Four Maui location (Kihei, Lāhainā, Makawa, Pa’ia) plus online shopping.
 Maui Hands ‘ohana is safe despite the Lahaina gallery loss.
 Three remaining locations: Makawao, Paʻia, and Wailea.
 Please shop so they can continue to pay employees or donate to Lahaina residents.

 Viewpoints Gallery on Maui features representational and contemporary works in a variety of media by local artists.
 100% of gallery profits for current (September 2023) exhibit are going to an emergency fund for artists in urgent need.

 (Listed alphabetically by city)

-Aloha Stadium Swap Meet in Honolulu is Hawaii’s largest outdoor market.
+Aloha Stadium | Swap Meet & Marketplace (hawaii.gov) in Honolulu is Hawaii’s largest outdoor market.
 You’ll find hundreds of vendors, crafters, and artists from all over the world.
 The choices include jewelry, bags of all kinds (shopping, backpacks, cosmetic…), vintage goods and antiques, tools and flotsam, inexpensive dresses, aloha shirts, bargain t-shirts, Hawaiian quilts.
 There are also food products (nuts, coffee, jams, etc.) and food trucks for a meal.
-Open three days a week: Wednesday, Saturday, and Sunday.
-Admission: 1.00 per person (age 12+), $1 Kama’aina, Active Military.
+Open three days a week: Wednesday & Saturday 8am-3pm, Sundays 6:30am – 3:00pm.
+Admission: CASH ONLY $2 (age 12+), $1 Kama’aina, Active Military.
 Free admission for 11 years and under.

 Visual Art Education Centers